What is i>Clicker?

 The i>Clicker system includes three parts:

-The base, the instructor remote, and the student remote (with the smart phone being an alternative).
+The base, the instructor remote, and the student remote, a smart phone with the Reef app installed, or an account online at iclicker.com.

 1. The base.